kubernetes-retired/service-catalog/docs/proposals/default-service-plans.md

 #### Provisioning with Defaults

 Create a service instance using a class+plan.
-Individual parameters may be set on the instance to override a class-level default.
-Any unspecified parameters are defaulted using the values defined on the class.
+Individual parameters may be set on the instance to override a class+plan default.
+Any unspecified parameters are defaulted using the values defined on the class+plan.

 ```console